Nate Freiman: San Diego Padres (2009–12)

-Freiman played for the San Antonio Missions of the Class AA Texas League in 2012, leading the league in RBIs (105; the highest total among all minor leaguers in the Padres system) and hits (154) and finishing second in extra-base hits (56) and total bases (259), third in home runs (24), fourth in doubles (31) and fifth in slugging percentage (.502).
+Freiman played for the San Antonio Missions of the Double–A Texas League in 2012, leading the league in RBIs (105; the highest total among all minor leaguers in the Padres system) and hits (154) and finishing second in extra-base hits (56) and total bases (259), third in home runs (24), fourth in doubles (31) and fifth in slugging percentage (.502).
 He hit .298 with a .370 on-base percentage in 137 games.
 He batted .336 with runners in scoring position.
 Against southpaws he batted .348, with 8 homers in only 112 at-bats.
 He was both a Texas League mid- and postSeason All-Star, and an MILB.com San Diego Padres All-Star.
 After the regular season, he played for the Peoria Javelinas in the Arizona Fall League.

-Through 2012, in his first four minor league seasons Freiman batted .294 with 71 home runs and 368 RBIs in 483 games, averaging 23 homers and 108 RBIs the last two years.
+Through 2012, in his first four minor league seasons Freiman batted .294 with 71 home runs and 368 RBI in 483 games, averaging 23 homers and 108 RBIs the last two years.
 His slash line was .294/.364/.482.
 He had a career 1.060 OPS against left-handed pitching.
 His fielding percentage at first base was .992.

 Randy Smith, the Padres' vice president of player development and international scouting, said, "This is a guy who hits the ball as hard as anyone."
 Padres' manager Bud Black had three words to describe Freiman: "Big-time power."
 Notwithstanding all this, he was blocked from advancing to the major league Padres by their regular first baseman Yonder Alonso.

 Freiman began 2013 playing for the Triple-A Sacramento River Cats.
 Before he was called up to the majors on June 29, he batted .277 with 14 home runs and 69 RBIs in 296 at bats in 76 games, with a slugging percentage of .493.
 His RBI total led the Pacific Coast League to that point, and his home run total was tied for seventh in the PCL.